-SafeWork Australia statistics report that the months of November, December and January hold a higher percentage of workplace-related injuries and fatalities involving employees and bystanders.
+Safe Work Australia statistics report that the festive months of November, December and January hold a higher percentage of workplace-related injuries.
+This includes fatalities involving employees and bystanders.
 In the last decade, 25% of workplace fatalities have occurred in November and December.
 It's imperative that a safe work environment over this period is established.

 Factors that can impact safety: